-The Air Conditioning and Refrigeration (HVAC/R) Program provides occupational training to prepare students for jobs in the HVAC/R industry, including the green economy sector (energy auditing).
-The program also provides valuable skill enhancement training to existing HVAC/R technicians who desire to expand and update their knowledge and skills to advance in the industry.
+The Air Conditioning and Refrigeration (HVAC/R) Associate in Science program at Oxnard College is a Career Technical Education program that provides occupational training to prepare students for jobs in the HVAC/R industry, including the green economy sector, especially related to heat pumps and renewable energy technologies.
+The program also provides valuable hands-on practice for existing HVAC/R technicians who desire to expand and update their knowledge and skills to advance in the industry.
 Students in the program learn the theoretical, technical, and problem-solving skills essential for employment and advancement in the HVAC/R industry.
+Completing the AS degree can open higher paying opportunities and a faster way to a living wage.
+By fulfilling the program requirements, students will have the necessary knowledge and skills for a career in residential, commercial, and Industrial service and repair of air conditioning, heating and refrigeration systems.
+Environmental Protection Agency (EPA) refrigerant certification will be received.
+Electrical controls, piping installation, compressor installation and repair are just some of the skills that will be mastered during this program.

 |Required Core Courses|